 My recovery was so smooth and fast, it’s the fastest recovery out of all 4 kids.
 Baby Gia was born healthy without any sign of distress or complication.
 And I was doing so well, that we were discharged from the hospital in less than 24 hours.
 The hospital didn’t allow kids to visit due to the flu season so we couldn’t wait to be back home with all our kids.

 Unlike my 3rd delivery where I was too tired to do anything besides breastfeeding, I was actually able to breastfeed, change her diapers and just soak in every moment at the hospital.

-Was labor painful without meds?
+Was labor and birth painful without meds?
 Sure it was.
 But do I regret my decision to have an unmedicated labor?
 No, absolutely not.